SashaTheGray/Thesis/README.md

-# dotfiles
+# Thesis

-This repository contains dotfiles configurations for reproduceable development environment
+This repository is named Thesis - after the Greek primordial goddess of creation.
+It contains my personal dotfiles and an installation script.